Chronicity and the Lateral Ankle Sprain

 Coalition

-Moving to the subtalar joint, often known as the talo-calcaneal joint with two major facets, the movement lies in favour of inversion by some 2-3 times that of eversion.
-And so 30-40 degrees of inversion against 15-20 degrees eversion may be apparent.
-If the inversion is limited, especially in children then suspect a coalition of the bony surfaces.
-In children these are asymptomatic and cartilage has yet to turn into bone.
+Moving to the subtalar joint, often known as the talocalcaneal joint with two major facets, the movement lies in favour of inversion by some 2-3 times that of eversion.
+And so, 30-40 degrees of inversion against 15-20 degrees of eversion may be apparent.
+If the inversion is limited, especially in children, then a coalition of bony surfaces is suspected.
+In children, these are asymptomatic, and cartilage has yet to turn into bone.
 The problem occurs due to genetic mutation.
 Any limitations of the joint without pain may be associated with a bony block called a coalition.

 Common coalitions